Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. attention::

-	For your :term:`Particl Desktop` client to receive any bid from buyers, it needs to be online and unlocked.
+	For your :term:`Particl Desktop` client to receive any bid from buyers, it must be online and unlocked.
 New orders won't show up in your :guilabel:`Orders` or :guilabel:`Overview` until you unlock your wallet.
 To do so, click on the padlock icon in the status icons bar at the top right corner.

 When a buyer wants to buy something you're selling, they'll first make an order request that you need to accept.
 Accepting an order indicates to your buyer that you are willing to process his order.